 In my previous post, I wrote about the many names of sugar.
 Since it is hidden in many packaged foods, how can we avoid it?
 Easy!
 Eat foods that you know do not contain it.
 How can you be certain?
 Make the food you eat in your own kitchen.
 Dr Robert Lustig, bestselling author of The Hacking of the American Mind, reminds us to “Cook real food for yourself, for your friends and for your family!” and “Real food means low sugar and high fiber.”¹

 Since we know that every diet that works is low in sugar and high in fiber, a homemade pot of vegetable soup is a good time investment in the kitchen.
 Farmer’s market season is a great time to experiment with different vegetables.
-According to nutritionist Daisy Whitbread, who writes for a comprehensive nutrition website, My Food Data, “Vegetables are arguably the healthiest of all the food groups and a great source of fiber”. ² What I call the “magic three”- onions, carrots and celery, make a great base for a wide variety of soups.
+According to nutritionist Daisy Whitbread, who writes for a comprehensive nutrition website, My Food Datalink opens in a new window, “Vegetables are arguably the healthiest of all the food groups and a great source of fiber”. ² What I call the “magic three”- onions, carrots and celery, make a great base for a wide variety of soups.

 In our delicious soup recipe below, we have added diced tomatoes, cabbage and zucchini for a colorful, healthy meal.
 You can feel free to experiment with your favorite vegetables, but I recommend you keep the cabbage, a great choice for a healthy diet.
 Cabbage is especially high in vitamins C and K. (Vitamin K is critical for blood clotting).
 Eating cabbage may even help lower the risk of certain diseases, improve digestion and combat inflammation.³